A Colorado mother suspected of killing 2 of her children makes court appearance in London

 LONDON — (AP) — A Colorado mother suspected of killing two of her young children and injuring a third made an initial court appearance Monday in London, where she was arrested over the weekend.

-Kimberlee Singler, 35, appeared in Westminster Magistrates’ Court facing extradition to the U.S. on two counts of first-degree murder, one count of attempted murder, three counts of child abuse and one count of assault.
+Kimberlee Singler, 35, was held after her initial appearance in Westminster Magistrates’ Court.
+She has a Jan.
+29 hearing scheduled on whether she should be extradited to the United States to face two counts of first-degree murder, one count of attempted murder, three counts of child abuse and one count of assault.

 Singler disappeared as Colorado police prepared to arrest her in the deaths of her 9-year-old daughter and 7-year-old son, who were found slain Dec.
 19 during what was reported as a burglary.
 Singler had minor injuries and a wounded 11-year-old daughter was hospitalized for several day before being released.